-In January 2005, the Compensation Committee determined that the corporate goal relating to LP's earnings per share had been met at the 200% level.
-The individuals named in the Summary Compensation Table below, other than Messrs.
-Suwyn and Kastelic, were paid bonuses under the Cash Incentive Plan based on achievement of individual performance goals at a level of 100% of their target awards.
+In February 2006, the Compensation Committee determined that the corporate goal relating to LP's earnings per share had been met at the 174% level.
+Mr. Frost was paid a bonus under the Cash Incentive Plan based on achievement of individual performance goals at a level of 136.5% of his target award.
+LP's other executive officers were paid bonuses under the Cash Incentive Plan based on achievement of individual performance goals at a level ranging from 90% to 143% of their target awards.